 - To produce a rich, context-sensitive definition of ‘critical digital capability’;

-- To populate this definition with examples from a review of existing literature;
+- To populate this definition with examples existing literature;

-- To produce a significant number of new, evaluated examples across different subject areas and institutions;
+- To produce a significant number of new examples across different subject areas and institutions;

-- Through interviews with teachers and students, to refine the definition and conceptual framework;
+- Through interviews with educators and a review of student digital products, to refine the definition and conceptual framework;

-- To analyse the relationships among teacher and student conceptions, learning interventions, and student responses, that could support future research or educational interventions in this area.
+- To analyse the relationships among teacher concepts and student activities that could support future research or educational interventions.

 The research is being taken forward through a review of relevant literatures, through interviews, and by investigating examples.
 Participants will be encouraged to describe your own beliefs, intentions and experiences, and to reflect on what ‘critical‘ and ‘digital‘ mean to you.
 All data and materials will be treated in confidence and with care.
 Your views, your time and your expertise will always be respected.